itsmehere/CS50AI/Week2_Uncertainty/heredity/README.md

 Finally, `PROBS["mutation"]` is the probability that a gene mutates from being the gene in question to not being that gene, and vice versa.
 If a mother has two versions of the gene, for example, and therefore passes one on to her child, there’s a 1% chance it mutates into not being the target gene anymore.
 Conversely, if a mother has no versions of the gene, and therefore does not pass it onto her child, there’s a 1% chance it mutates into being the target gene.
 It’s therefore possible that even if neither parent has any copies of the gene in question, their child might have 1 or even 2 copies of the gene.

-Ultimately, the probabilities you calculate will be based on these values in PROBS.

 Ultimately, we’re looking to calculate these probabilities based on some evidence: given that we know certain people do or do not exhibit the trait, we’d like to determine these probabilities.
 We can calculate a conditional probability by summing up all of the joint probabilities that satisfy the evidence, and then normalize those probabilities so that they each sum to 1.

 ## Solution Explanation: